Emrion/bin-upgrade/README.md

 Both options have no effect for others commands than XX.x-RELEASE.
 ---------------------------------

-Doing an upgrade may involves several things, among them:
+Doing an upgrade may involve several things, among them:
 - Make a backup of the system (if not automatic).
 - Disable some module loading at startup to avoid crash.
 - Disable the graphical login manager if any.